algorinfo/rawdata/README.md

 A simple sqlite store for raw data.

-Its provide a thin rest api for different namespaces.
+Its provide a thin rest api for differents namespaces.
 Each namespace belongs to a sqlite's db.

 This project pretends to be simple.
 Having a sqlite store allows move files directly when needed.